freedomlayer/freedomlayer_gut/content/offset/backwards_payment.md

 credits to `C`.

 We solve this problem using the idea of **backwards payment of credits**.
-This idea is crucial to the operation of payments in Offst.
+This idea is crucial to the operation of payments in Offset.

 ## Introducing Backwards payment of credits